ttaubert/octoblog/source/_posts/2015-06-16-a-gentle-introduction-to-differential-cryptanalysis.markdown

 ## <a name="internals"></a> Internals of the OMA digest

-As shown above, the first call to the inner function will pass the first 144-byte block and the 8-byte internal state initialized to zero:
+As shown above, the first call to the inner function will pass the first 144-byte block, the key, and the 8-byte internal state initialized to zero:

 {% img /images/oma-state.png 400 The initial 8-byte internal OMA state %}